Signatures of asymmetry: Gravitational wave memory and the parity violation

-From the above expression, we observe that ${\cal C}_{ab}$ vanishes if the Weyl tensor vanishes, as in FLRW spacetime. {As a result, the contribution to ${\cal C}_{ab}$, and the ensuing polarization-dependent non-zero memory, arises entirely from the incoming GWs, a direct consequence of the dCS gravity model.}
+From the expression above, we observe that ${\cal C}_{ab}$ is identically zero if the Weyl tensor vanishes, such as in FLRW spacetime.
+Consequently, for such backgrounds, any non-zero contribution to ${\cal C}_{ab}$, and the ensuing polarization-dependent GW memory, arises entirely from the incoming GWs, a direct consequence of the dCS gravity model.